arvisre/lnx-tidbits/009_copy-with-progress.md

 I was wondering whether Linux systems have a copy progress-bar feature such that similar situations can be avoided? </br>

 # What's actually happened: </br>
-It appears that when I copy a file in Linux systems, "the kernel writes to a page cache in RAM first and reports that the process is done".
+It appears that when I copy a file in Linux systems, "the Kernel writes to a page cache in RAM first and reports that the process is done".
 However, the actual "writing data to usb stick" takes place in the background and can take a few minutes".
 So this is the reason I could NOT eject and unplug the usb flash drive.

 # How can I ensure that this situation does NOT happen again? </br>
 Since the GUI did NOT show me a **copy-progress-bar** (or) the copy-progress-bar was tiny in some corner that I missed noticing it, I need to use the command line to ensure that the copy process happens immediately.
 I do NOT want to assume that the copy is completed only to find out it wasn't while unplugging the external storage device. </br>